 Diem’s Oppressive Regime

-Support for Vietcong in South given by Ho along borders of Vietnam, Laos, and Cambodia.
+Support to VC was provided along borders of Vietnam, Laos, and Cambodia.

 By ’63, 16,000 U.S. troops were sent to South Vietnam in an attempt to stabilize Diem’s faltering regime.

 Kennedy hinted at providing assistance, but nothing more.